Garlic Lime Oven Baked Salmon Recipe

 - Salt and pepper

 - Whisk the oil, lime zest, and garlic together.
 Grate the jalapeño and smell for spiciness.
 If it is very spicy (or you are sensitive to spice) add only half the grated pepper.
-Otherwise add it all to the oil mixture.
+Otherwise, add it all to the oil mixture.
 Pour the mixture over the salmon fillet and salt the pepper liberally.

 - Bake for 10-14 minutes, until just cooked through, but not dry.
 Squeeze lime juice over the top and serve warm.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!